thomasabishop/eolas/Electronics/Physics_of_electricity/Electromagnetism.md

 > Crucially the magnetic force influences only those charges that are already in motion.

 The magnetic field and force is more complex than the electric field/force.
-Whereas the electric field and force point either towards or away from the charge, the magnetic field does not point along the direction of the source of the field, it points perpendicular to it.
+Whereas the electric field and force point either towards or away from the charge, the magnetic field is different:

+- The magnetic field points perpendicular to its source
+- The magentic force points perpendicular to the magnentic field

 This is illustrated below which shows the magnetic field operating at right angles to the flow of charge within a wire.
-Obviously this presupposes an external voltage force. vo

 <img src="/home/thomas/repos/computer_science/img/magnetic_field.png" width="300" />